ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 ssize_t send(int sockfd, const void *buf, size_t len, int flags);
 ```

 The second parameter (**buf*) contains the data to send, and this is what I was interested in.
+To get that parameter's value though, I had to go to the right place in memory.
 On the 32-bit x86 architecture, the calling convention places function parameters on the stack as follows:

 ```
 Towards the top of the stack (lower memory addresses)